October 19, 2010

 For the face, I traced the big tube onto spare cardboard, and cut a circle.
 A Google search for Thomas, a bit of Photoshop magic, and the "Print" button gave me the face.
 Here's the high-res Thomas face, for anyone trying to make this costume.
 It's not as sharp as I had hoped, but it still looks good.

-I made circles for wheels.
+I made cardboard circles for wheels.
 Squares wouldn't have worked as well.
-Amy wanted them to be spinnable, so I attached them with nuts and bolts instead of tape, my original plan.
+Amy wanted them to be spinnable, so I attached them with small nuts and bolts instead of tape, my original plan.

 I made a small slender box out of a manila folder to serve as the red part on the front (not pictured).
 On a train, this piece is called the "conductor".